Menu

 Rock wool

 The rock wool has an extremely high melting point of over 1000oC.
 In the event of fire they will emit negligible quantities of smoke and fumes.
 The heat emission from the products is insignificant.
 Rockwool products are rated non combustible and It has an ignition loss of less than 1%.
-Because rock wool insulation is naturally non-combustible, it remains non-combustible for it’s entire life of use while also offering protection against damaging moisture that may ruin it’s fibers.
+Because rock wool insulation is naturally non-combustible, it remains non-combustible for it’s entire life of use while also offering protection against damaging moisture that may ruin it’s fibre's.

 The fire resistance of stone wool makes it a common building material when passive fire protection is required, often used in stud cavities in drywall assemblies and as packing